Winter walks at Scotney Castle

 Don't want to get muddy?

 The formal garden has a network of hard standing paths so there's no need to worry about getting muddy shoes if you don't want to.
-Although the garden is steep in places, there are plenty of pushchair and wheelchair-friendly routes you can take, just ask at Visitor Reception if you need some guidance on where to go.
-Enjoy the reflections of the castle in the moat, step inside the ice house or take in the pictureseque wintery view from the Bastion view point.
+Although the garden is steep in places, there are plenty of pushchair and wheelchair-friendly routes you can take, just ask at the entrance if you need some guidance on where to go.
+Enjoy the reflections of the castle in the moat, see the ice house or take in the pictureseque wintery view from the Bastion view point.

 Bring your four-legged friends

 Your four-legged friends are also welcome in the garden on a short lead.
-If you don't have a short lead with you, don't worry, we can always lend you one of ours.
-Just swap it over at Visitor Reception and we'll look after it for you whilst you're enjoying the garden.
 You'll find dog bowls outside reception and by the tea-room and bins for dog waste next to the toilets.

 Happy to explore a bit further?